 - high frequency of infectious illnesses – such as the .

 You may be able to improve your gut health through lifestyle and diet changes.

-Dietary fibre in foods can improve your gut health as it can help keep us regular, reduce the risk of bowel cancer and feed the healthy bacteria in our gut.
+Dietary fibre in foods can improve your gut health as it can help keep us regular, reduce the risk of and feed the healthy bacteria in our gut.